syncfusion-content/maui-docs/MAUI/DataGrid/Column-types.md

 }
 {% endhighlight%}

-N> For AutoGenerated columns formatting can be applied by handling the [SfDataGrid.AutoGeneratingColumn](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.DataGrid.SfDataGrid.html#Syncfusion_Maui_DataGrid_SfDataGrid_AutoGeneratingColumn) event.
+N> For AutoGenerated columns, formatting can be applied by handling the [SfDataGrid.AutoGeneratingColumn](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.DataGrid.SfDataGrid.html#Syncfusion_Maui_DataGrid_SfDataGrid_AutoGeneratingColumn) event.

 ## DataGridTextColumn

-DataGridTextColumn inherits all the properties of DataGridColumn.
+The DataGridTextColumn inherits all the properties of the DataGridColumn.
 It is used to host the textual content in the record cells.
-Each of the record cell displays text based on the `MappingName` that associates the column with a property in the data source.
+Each of the record cells displays text based on the  `MappingName` that associates the column with a property in the data source.

 {% tabs %}
 {% highlight xaml tabtitle="MainPage.xaml" %}